adrienhobbs/vue-on-visible/README.md

 # Vue-On-Visible

-A collection of Vue components aimed to help you create better interactions with elements as they enter and exit the viewport.
+## *Get notified when an element enters and exits the viewport.*

+Designed to help you improve performance and integrate interactivity in response to an elements position on the page.
+Example use cases:
+1. Trigger an animation on elements entering and exiting the viewport.
+2. Lazy loading an image when an element is 10% below the viewport.

 [Demo](https://adrienhobbs.github.io/vue-on-visible/)